 17 Ways to Save More Money at Target

 Target is pretty generous with its coupons.
-The store often puts out coupon books full of store coupons—and you can also print dozens of them from the retailer’s website.
+On top of Cartwheel deals, the store often puts out coupon books full of store coupons—and you can also print dozens of them from the retailer’s weekly ad website.
+(You can also sign up to get them delivered to your inbox.)
 These are often high-value coupons, but you can save even more by stacking a Target coupon with a manufacturer’s coupon.
 Get a savings trifecta by using a Target coupon, a manufacturer’s coupon, and a Cartwheel deal at the same time.
 You could get an item for pennies—or even free if you plan it right.

-Target REDcard holders get 5 percent off purchases every day, along with free shipping at Target.com and 30 extra days to return items.
+Target REDcard holders get 5 percent off purchases every day, along with free two-day shipping on eligible items at Target.com (without the card, you only get free two-day shipping on eligible items with purchases of $35 or more), and 30 extra days to return items.
 Not into credit cards?
 Sign up for a Target Debit Card that pulls money directly from your checking account.
 You’ll get all the same benefits of a REDcard without paying interest on a revolving balance.

 Target has one of the most generous price match policies of any big box retailer.
 The store will match the price of an item if you find it for less on Target.com, certain online competitors (like Walmart.com and Amazon.com), or a competitor’s local print ad.
 Even better: You can get a price match up to 14 days after purchase.
 The full list of competitors depends on the store, so check with Guest Services to get the latest.